borjagreguero/climada_coastal_hazards_module/README.md

 The 'coastal hazards module' is part of 'climada'.

-'Climada' and the 'coastal hazards module' is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or at your option) any later version.
+'Climada' and the 'coastal hazards module' are free software: you can redistribute  and/or modify under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or at your option) any later version.

 Climada-coastal is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with Climada-coastal.
 If not, see <http://www.gnu.org/licenses/>.